What 15 Terms Should You Know Before You Go?

 An area in a community that was designed by the developer to be used by all residents of the community.
 The maintenance of these areas is generally paid for by the home owner's association (HOA).

 Corps of Engineer (property)

 Corps of engineer property is land that is owned and maintained by the federal government in or around a community.
 Often, new home communities are located by or against corps of engineer property.
-Many lakes are surrounded by corps of engineer property, and there are regulations regarding use of this land of which all homeowners should be aware.
+Many lakes are surrounded by corps of engineer property, and there are regulations regarding use of this land of which all buyers should be aware of.

 Many home builders maintain a separate facility where homebuyers go to make their personal selections or upgrades to their home.
 Any buyer who is buying an unfinished home, either a partially completed speculative home or they are building their new home, will have to make selections such as paint color, carpet color, countertop material, tile color, and cabinet stain color.
 They will make these selections at the design center.

 Many neighborhoods feature a beautifully landscaped brick, stone or wood monument at the various entry points to the community that displays the name of the community and occasionally the name of the builder and the city and even a community slogan.